netket/netket-website/_tutorials/sigmax.md

 ```
 if you want to run your simulation on `NP` cores (changes NP to the number of cores you want to use).

-At this point, the simulation will be running and log files will be generated in real time, until NetKet finishes its tasks.
+At this point, the simulation will be running and log files will be continuously updated, until NetKet finishes its tasks.

 ## Output files